-Among cases with complete information, the most common. known COVID-19 exposures were community and travel (Graph 2).
+Among cases with complete information, the most common, known COVID-19 exposures were community and school (Graph 2).
 Cases can have more than one exposure.
 The information on the graph and below indicates the percentage of cases that said "yes" to each question, independently.
-Approximately twenty-three percent of cases had related community exposure.
+Approximately fifty-three percent of cases had related community exposure.
 This can be family gatherings, weddings, funerals, birthday parties, political events, or any other similar activity.
 Community exposure, as defined by the state, also refers to individuals that did not know where they were exposed.
-Twenty-three percent of cases had a travel exposure, indicating that the transmission occurred outside the county or state.
+Thirty-one percent of cases had an exposure with someone that tested positive in their school indicating that the transmission occurred from one or more of the students or faculty.